Financial District, Los Angeles

-The Financial District (Financial Core) is the central business district of Los Angeles.
-It is bounded by the Harbor Freeway to the west, First Street to the north, Main and Hill Streets to the east, and Olympic Boulevard and 9th Street to the south.
-It is south of the Bunker Hill district, west of the Historic Core, north of South Park and east of the Harbor Freeway and Central City West.
-Like Bunker Hill, the Financial District is home to corporate office skyscrapers, hotels and related services as well as banks, law firms, and real estate companies.
-However, unlike Bunker Hill which was razed and now consists of buildings constructed since the 1960s, it also contains large buildings from the early 20th century, particularly along Seventh Street, once the city's upscale shopping street; the area also includes the 7th and Flower area at the center of the regional Metro rail system, restaurants, bars, and two urban malls.
+The Financial District, also known as the Financial Core, is a neighborhood and central business district located in Downtown Los Angeles, California.
+It is bounded by the Harbor Freeway on the west, First Street to the north, Main Street and Hill Street to the east, and Olympic Boulevard and 9th Street to the south.
+The Financial District lies south of Bunker Hill, west of the Historic Core, north of South Park and east of the Harbor Freeway and Central City West.

+Development of the Financial District accelerated in the late 20th century as part of Downtown Los Angeles's shift toward high-rise office and mixed‑use development.
+While much of neighboring Bunker Hill was redeveloped beginning in the 1960s, the Financial District retains historic early‑20th‑century buildings and modern skyscrapers.
+Older structures are especially concentrated along Seventh Street, once known as the city’s premier shopping corridor.